VikingAgePod/vikingagepod.github.io/_posts/2018-01-02-chieftains-and-temples.markdown

 In this episode we begin to explore Pagan practice in Iceland, focusing on the religious roles of the _goðar_.
 In this first episode we will be discussing:

 - The role played by the _goðar_ in the conversion of Iceland.
-- A rune stone attesting to an early Danish _goðar_.
+- A rune stone attesting to an early Danish _goði_.
 - A remarkable cult building at Uppkåra in South Western Sweden.
 - The close ties between political and religious power in Viking Age Scandinavia.